Enabling Confident Purchases on Amazon

 Drop-Off During Product Evaluation

-Users stayed on product pages more consistently once brand, seller and fulfillment details were visible upfront, reducing hesitation that had previously caused exits.
+Users stayed on product pages more consistently once brand, seller, and fulfillment details were visible upfront, reducing hesitation-driven exits.

 17%